schbrongx/certmanager/README.md

 ## Copyright

-© 2024 Thomas Pesendorfer.
+© 2024 schbrongx.
 All rights reserved.